High-Energy Radiation and Ion Acceleration in Three-dimensional Relativistic Magnetic Reconnection with Strong Synchrotron Cooling: Numerical Methods

-To study the numerical convergence of our results, we explore resolutions of $d_e/\Delta x = 1...3$, where \mbox{$d_e=\left(m_e c^2/4\pi n_{\rm up} e^2\right)^{1/2}$} is the upstream plasma skin depth, and $\Delta x$ is the cell size; the comparison of these two resolutions is presented in Appendix \ref{app:resolution}, where we find only marginal differences in the reconnection dynamics and particle acceleration.
+To study the numerical convergence of our results, we explore resolutions of $d_e/\Delta x = 1...3$, where \mbox{$d_e=\left(m_e c^2/4\pi n_{\rm up} e^2\right)^{1/2}$} is the upstream plasma skin depth, and $\Delta x$ is the cell size ($\Delta x= \Delta y = \Delta z$); the comparison of these two resolutions is presented in Appendix \ref{app:resolution}, where we find only marginal differences in the reconnection dynamics and particle acceleration.
 The choice of $\sigma$ and $d_e$ determines the characteristic resolution of the Larmor orbits of particles, $r_L^{\rm up}(\gamma)=\gamma m_e c^2/(|e|B_{\rm up})$, accelerated up to $\gamma\sim \sigma$: $r_{L}^{\rm up}(\sigma)/\Delta x = (d_e/\Delta x) \sqrt{\sigma}\approx 7...21$, assuming particles gyrate in the perpendicular magnetic field equal to the upstream value.
 To better characterize the acceleration mechanisms and minimize the boundary effects, we set our fiducial box sizes to be in the range of $L_x/r_L^{\rm up}(\sigma)\approx 150...300$.
 Our timestep duration (the CFL number) is fixed at $c\Delta t/\Delta x = 0.225$ for most of our simulations.
-The summary of all the simulation parameters is given in Table \ref{tab:sim}; a discussion on how the synchrotron radiation is implemented (last column) follows further.
-In our strongest cooling simulation, \texttt{1dx1kCool01}, we employ a twice lower CFL number, $c \Delta t/\Delta x=0.1125$, compared to our default choice of $0.225$, in order to properly resolve the plasma oscillation period in regions of dense flux tubes, highly compressed due to strong radiative cooling (see Sec.~\ref{sec:csstructure}).
-The upstream plasma is presented with $1$ particle per cell of both the electrons and the positrons.
-To test the convergence, we run a simulation identical to \texttt{1dx1kCool02} but with $8$ particles per cell and obtain identical results.
+The summary of all the simulation parameters is given in Table \ref{tab:sim}; a discussion on how the synchrotron radiation is implemented (last column) follows further (see Sec. \ref{subsec:photons}).
+In our strongest cooling simulation, \texttt{1dx1kCool01}, we employ a halved CFL number, $c \Delta t/\Delta x=0.1125$, compared to our default choice of $0.225$, in order to properly resolve the plasma oscillation period in regions of dense flux tubes, highly compressed due to strong radiative cooling (see Sec.~\ref{sec:csstructure}).
+The upstream plasma is presented with a total concentration of both electrons and positrons averaging to $1$ particle per cell\footnote{I.e., each cell either contains an electron and a positron injected at the same location to satisfy zero numerical charge or does not contain any simulation particles.}.
+To test the convergence, we run a simulation identical to \texttt{1dx1kCool02} but with $8$ particles per cell in total and obtain identical results.
 To mitigate the numerical artifacts from the finite number of particles per cell we employ $8$ digital filter passes on the deposited currents with a $(1/4,1/2,1/4)$ stencil.

 To analyze the properties of the current sheet in steady-state, we need to employ a robust method to distinguish the current layer carrying the plasma energized in reconnection from the fresh plasma upstream.
 The most convenient way is to separately trace particles from the two upstreams ($z\gtrsim 0$ and $z\lesssim 0$ regions), and define the mixing factor, $\mathcal{M}$, as suggested by \cite{Zhang2021},